-- IAS 1 (amendment)1, Presentation of Financial Statements.
+- IAS 1 (amendment), Presentation of Financial Statements.
 The amendment emphasises the importance of material information and judgements that are specific to an entity in preparation of the financial statements reporting.
-The amendment is not expected to have a material impact on the consolidated financial statements. - IAS 16 and IAS 38 (amendment)1, Property, Plant and Equipment and Intangible Assets.
+The amendment is not expected to have a material impact on the consolidated financial statements. - IAS 16 and IAS 38 (amendment), Property, Plant and Equipment and Intangible Assets.
 The amendment clarifies the methods for calculating the depreciation on property, plant and equipment in that use of revenue-based methods for determining depreciation is not considered appropriate.
 In addition, in principle net sales should not be used as the basis for consumption of economic benefits relating to intangible assets.
-The amendment is not expected to have a material impact on the consolidated financial statements. - IFRS 10 and IAS 28 (amendment)1, Consolidated financial statements and Investments in associates and joint ventures.
-The amendment clarifies the requirements of IFRS 10 and IAS 28 relating to asset sales or contribution of assets between an investor and its associate or joint venture.
-The amendment is not expected to have a material impact on the consolidated financial statements. - IFRS 11 (amendment)1, Joint arrangements.
+The amendment is not expected to have a material impact on the consolidated financial statements. - IFRS 11 (amendment), Joint arrangements.
 The amendment includes a new instruction relating to acquisition of an interest in a joint operation when the joint operation is a business operation.
-The amendment is not expected to have a material impact on the consolidated financial statements - IASB's annual improvements to standards, 2012-20141 cycle.
+The amendment is not expected to have a material impact on the consolidated financial statements - IASB's annual improvements to standards, 2012-2014 cycle.
 These improvements are not expected to have a material impact on the consolidated financial statements.
 The improvements affect the following standards: - IFRS 5, Non-current Assets Held for Sale and Discontinued Operations - IFRS 7, Financial Instruments: Disclosures - IAS 19, Employee Benefits - IAS 34, Interim Financial Reporting